Copulation was always regulated. Prevailing concerns in America’s sex crisis dictate that regulation be augmented.

 It’s proposed that “honest” biosignals deconflict competing interests during animal mating rituals.
 Regulation may be a primordial precondition for sexual intercourse as well — evidence suggests that anatomically-modern humans in the Upper Palaeolithic complied with sophisticated rulebooks to eradicate inbreeding.

-In modern history, Americans resort to similar tendencies when reduced to primeval form: colonial plantation owners acculturated heterosexual fornicating to quell volatile slaves; penal farms incentivized unpaid labor with conjugal visiting for maximal usury; citizens privately consumed pornography in the wake of invalidated obscenity laws, etc. In the computer age, these tendencies are digitized: adult web portal PornHub averaged 56,000 visits per minute in 2017.
+In modern history, America has resorted to similar tendencies when reduced to primeval form: colonial plantation owners acculturated heterosexual fornicating to quell volatile slaves; penal farms incentivized unpaid labor with conjugal visiting for maximal usury; citizens privately consumed pornography in the wake of invalidated obscenity laws, etc. In the computer age, these tendencies are digitized: adult web portal PornHub averaged 56,000 visits per minute in 2017.
 If congruent, the transhumanist age will automate the dynamic — sentient machines will play a role in regulating human sex acts.

 No combination of sensors and machine data can elucidate for a robot the moral relativism necessary to authenticate repulsive behavior; artificial intelligence isn’t offended by humanity.
 Conversely — uncanny valley aside — social robots are innately innocuous.
 Industry-standard algorithms rule out culturally-insensitive behaviors by way of apropos parameters.
 Physical cues are analyzed in real time to delineate healthy boundaries; proximity breeds better data.
 Advanced machines can coexist with humans in private, even amidst carnal activities.